 - Best control over potency, intensity and flavour

 - May require some knowledge of strains and temperature settings for optimal use

 Battery capacity can be a critical factor when when choosing a herbal vaporizer.
 If you are planning to use the device infrequently or for personal sessions, a device with a lower mAh (“milliampere hours”—or battery capacity) would work perfectly fine.
 However, if you are a frequent user, or plan to use the device for extended or group sessions, you may want to consider a device with a higher mAh or a removable battery cell.

 The chamber size of a vaporizer will determine how much substance you will be able put in the device at one time.
 Smaller chambers are great for personal sessions, as they will often heat faster and only require a small amount of herb.
 Larger chambers are better for group or extended sessions, as well as when you’re on-the-go.

 Portability can play a major role in which herbal vaporizer is best for you.
 If you intend to use the device at home or in a specific location, desktop or larger vaporizers are an option.
-But if you’re looking to bring your vaporizer around with you, portability and discreetness is key.
+But if you’re looking to bring your vaporizer around with you, portability and discreetness are key.
 Consider the size of the device when choosing the right vaporizer for you.

 Last, but not least, you’ll want to think about which substances you want to use in your vaporizer.
-Some devices can only be used with dry herb or concentrates/oils separately, whereas some will work with either.
+Some devices can only be used with dry herb or concentrates/oils separately, whereas some will work with both.